leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 You need to look into offering more affordable delivery options, such as [**free delivery**](https://elogii.com/blog/how-to-offer-free-delivery-to-your-customers/).

-But also faster fullfilment.
+But also faster fulfillment.
 No one is going to wait a week to get their package anymore.

 Communicate with your customers, ask for feedback, and listen to what they have to say.